cristianbuse/VBA-MemoryTools/README.md

 ## Implementation
 Same technique used [here](https://codereview.stackexchange.com/a/249125/227582) was implemented.
 A remote Variant allows the changing of the VarType on a second Variant which in turn reads memory remotely as well (has VT_BYREF flag set).
 A single CopyMemory API call is done when initializing the mentioned remote VarType.
 Subsequent usage relies on native VBA code only.

-5 main parametric properties (Get/Let) are exposed:
+10 parametric properties (Get/Let) are exposed:
- 1. MemByte
+ 01. MemByte
- 2. MetInt
+ 02. MetInt
- 3. MemLong
+ 03. MemLong
- 4. MemLongPtr
+ 04. MemLongPtr
- 5. MemLongLong (x64 only)
+ 05. MemLongLong (x64 only)
+ 06. MemBool
+ 07. MetSng
+ 08. MemCurr
+ 09. MemDate
+ 10. MemDbl

 A few other utilities:
  - GetDefaultInterface
  - MemObject (dereferences a pointer and returns an Object)
  - UnsignedAddition
  - VarPtrArray (VarPtr for arrays)
- - ArrPtr (as ObjPtr is for objects and StrPtr is for strings)
+ - ArrPtr (as ObjPtr is for objects and StrPtr is for strings) - returns the pointer to the underlying SAFEARRAY structure

 ## Class Instance Redirection